tux234/intune-to-fleet/README.md

 ## How It Works

 ### 1. Policy Extraction
-The script recursively parses the nested Intune JSON structure, extracting all individual policy settings including parent choice values and child configurations.
+The script recursively parses the nested Intune JSON structure, extracting all individual policy settings, including parent choice values and child configurations.

 ### 2. Registry Lookup
 For each policy, the script queries the Windows CSP NodeCache registry to: